superfly/fly_rpc_elixir/README.md

 ## Local Development

-When doing local development, the local and primary regions will be set to "local".
-However, if you want to simulate running in Fly.io locally, you can set the `FLY_REGION` and `PRIMARY_REGION` environment variables:
+When doing local development, the local and primary regions will be set to "local" by default.
+However, if you want to simulate running in a non-primary region locally, you can set the `FLY_REGION` and `PRIMARY_REGION` environment variables explicitly:

 - `FLY_REGION` - Fly.io tells you which region your app is running in.
-- `PRIMARY_REGION` - You tell Fly.io which region is your "primary".
+- `PRIMARY_REGION` - You tell the library which Fly.io region is your "primary".

-When you are running locally, the `FLY_REGION` isn't being set since the app isn't on Fly.io.
+When running locally, the `FLY_REGION` isn't set since the app isn't on Fly.io.
 Also, the `PRIMARY_REGION` set in your `fly.toml` file isn't being used.
 We just need a way to set those values when the application is running locally.

 I like using [direnv](https://direnv.net/) to automatically set and load ENV values when I enter specific directories.
 Using `direnv`, you can create a file named `.envrc` in your project directory.
 Add the following lines: